 PointOptics is reader supported.
 We earn an affiliate commission if you buy through our links .
 Learn More.

 The importance of sighting a rifle scope correctly cannot be emphasized enough.
-A rifle that is not correctly sighted in and zeroed to the distance you are intending to hunt at, is nothing more than a glorified walking stick.
-Yet, the actual process of sighting in your rifle is relatively easy and if done correctly can save you ammunition and time.
+A rifle not correctly sighted in and zeroed to the distance you intend to hunt at is a glorified walking stick.
+Yet, the actual sighting in of your rifle is relatively easy and, if done correctly, can save you ammunition and time.

 Mounting of your scope

-Sighting in a rifle scope correctly is impossible if the scope you are using is not mounted correctly.
-Before you start firing away follow these quick five steps for the correct mounting procedure:
+Sighting in a rifle scope correctly is impossible if your scope is not mounted correctly.
+Before you start firing away, follow these quick five steps for the correct mounting procedure:

 1. Fit the scope rings to the base on top of the rifle.
 Make sure the rings are fastened to the correct torque value.

-2. Place the scope, turned to the highest magnification, inside the scope rings but do not secure it just yet.
-Ensure the rings are spaced evenly apart but also do not obstruct the bolt and magnification dial.
+2. Place the scope, turned to the highest magnification, inside the scope rings, but do not secure it just yet.
+Ensure the rings are spaced evenly apart and do not obstruct the bolt and magnification dial.

-3. Shoulder the rifle and with the optic at full magnification, look through the scope with your cheek on the butt of the rifle.
-You should get a full clear picture through the scope, if not adjust the position of the scope within the scope rings until you achieve the best picture quality.
+3. Shoulder the rifle, and with the optic at full magnification, look through the scope with your cheek on the butt of the rifle.
+Getting a full, clear picture through the scope would be best.
+If not, adjust the scope’s position within the scope rings until you achieve the best picture quality.

-4. With the rifle securely fastened in a vise or on a secure work surface, place a small level on the scope.
-If your scope is fitted with a top turret, place the level on there and adjust until level is achieved.
+4. Place a small level on the scope With the rifle securely fastened in a vise or on a secure work surface.
+If your scope is fitted with a top turret, place the level on there and adjust until the level is achieved.

 5. Tighten the screws on the scope rings to the recommended torque poundage.